Pers8/obsidian-files/The arts.md

 **Knowing the social, cultural, or historical context of a work of art helps us understand the artist's intentions, interpret its meaning, appreciate its craftsmanship, and relate it to broader cultural or historical trends.**

 Should your judgments about art be given the same weight as those of an expert ?
+**Expert opinions in art may carry more weight in specialized areas, but artistic judgments are subjective and can benefit from a diverse range of perspectives, including those of non-experts.**